 I graduated from College of Engineering Guindy, Chennai with a B.E. in Computer Science.
-I went on to work for a couple of years at Microsoft Research (MSR) and then moved on to Amazon for a brief period.
+After graduating, I went on to work for a couple of years at Microsoft Research (MSR) and then moved on to Amazon for a brief period.

-What's the recruitment process of MSR?
+What's the recruitment process of Microsoft Research?

 The recruiting style of MSR is a little different compared to other companies.
 They do their head-hunting mostly by word-of-mouth (or) referrals.
 Generally, MSR employees refer other people.

-I don't think it's essential to have a publication before you apply, however having one definitely helps.
+I don't think it's essential to have a publication before you apply.
+However, having one definitely helps.
 When I was in college, I did not use the opportunity to contact my professors for interesting projects.